rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

    Graphviz drawing of the 9-tiles sorting digraph

+Here we obtain the skeleton of a partial ranking, where the same Universities as with the previous *rating-by-ranking* approach, namely *TU München*, *Freiburg*, *Konstanz*, *Stuttgart*, *Berlin Humboldt*, *Heidelberg* and *Leipzig* appear top-rated.
+Similarly, the Universities of *Duisburg*, *Hanover*, *Bochum*, *Giessen*, *Düsseldorf* and *Bielefeld* give the lowest-rated group.
+The midfield here is also showing the same Universities as with the *rating-by-ranking* approach.

 To conclude
 ...........

 In the end, both the *rating-by-ranking*, as well as the *rating-by-sorting* show very similar results.
-The first approach, with its forced linear ranking, gives an apparent *precisely determined* rating result, whereas the *rating-by-sorting* leads to a less preciser but *prudent* individual University enrollment quality rating, supported with a known majority of disciplines; a result, yet, much less easy to communicate and interpret.
+The first approach, with its *forced* linear ranking, gives on the one hand, *precisely determined* rating equivalence classes.
+The *rating-by-sorting* approach, on the other hand, gives for each individual University a *prudent* but less precise rating, supported with a known majority of disciplines; a global rating result, yet, much less easy to communicate and interpret.

 Back to :ref:`Content Table <Tutorial-label>`